Cyber Monday: 6 tips for safer online shopping

 Once you've made your holiday shopping list and checked to see who's been naughty or nice, decide where to shop.
 Stick with retailers you know and trust.
 Bookmark their sites to go there directly rather than clicking on offers in ads, emails, or text messages.
-That will keep you safe from fraudsters who create realistic looking fake stores designed to look just like the sites of trusted retailers.
-Shopping only with reliable retailers also may help you avoid other hassles, such as shipping delays and knockoff or poor-quality products.
+That will help protect you from realistic looking fake stores designed to look just like the sites of trusted retailers.

 2. Only shop on secure sites on Cyber Monday.

 If you're sticking with well-known retailers, their sites should be secure.
 But if you're shopping at smaller or independent shops, look for a little lock icon in the top left corner of your browser bar when you're on the site.
 A secure site's URL should start with HTTPS and not HTTP.
 You might have to click on the URL to see the HTTPS.
 Secure sites use SSL (Secure Sockets Layer) encryption to keep data in transit hidden from hackers.